TomONeill/Seriesfeed-Importer/README.md

 # Seriesfeed-Importer
-Import your favourites or time wasted (soon) from other sites to Seriesfeed.com
+Import your favourites from other sites like Bierdopje.com to Seriesfeed.com
 <BR/>
 Enjoy.
 <BR/><BR/>